kopsha/python-1o1/docs/source/hello_world.rst

 And finally, execute this program by typing in *python* followed by the name of our file *01_hello_world.py*.
+If you did everything correctly then your console should look like this:

 .. code-block:: console